YAMMEN98/ny-times-stories-flutter-app/README.md

 - Display stories as ```List View``` or ```Grid View```
 - Display story details.
 - Apply Dark/Light theme.
+- UI is a portrait and landscape mode.
 - Add App Logo.
 - Apply localization en/ar languages.
 - View Image And Zoom It.